EricKarschner37/Go-Jeopardy/README.md

 ### Overview

-This project uses the [gorilla](https://github.com/gorilla/websocket) module for Go to communiacte with the Jeopardy! server.
+This project uses the [gorilla](https://github.com/gorilla/websocket) module for Go to communicate with the Jeopardy! server.